-It occurs to me that there are two fundamental approaches to life: The first is striving to conform to ideals of how to live; this usually amounts to expecting yourself and others to conform to a moral code – often religious.
+There are two primary approaches to life: One is striving to conform to ideals of how to live.
+This usually amounts to expecting yourself and others to conform to a moral code – frequently religious.

-The other is striving to reach great conformity with whatever is naturally so — the way things actually are.
+I take “great conformity” to mean matching whatever is naturally so — the way things actually are.
 As chapter 68 puts it, This is called matching of Nature’s ancient utmost.
 This usually amounts to rethinking perceptions until you reach impartiality and the sense of utter acceptance that can bring.

-I expect letting life just be goes against the grain of the survival instinct.
-We innately feel a need to take action, to do something about perceived problem, i.e., any realities that stand in the way of what we desire (need + thought) or worry about (fear + thought) in life.
+I expect letting life ‘just be’ goes against the grain of one’s survival instinct.
+We innately feel a need to take action, to do something about perceived problems, i.e., any realities that stand in the way of what we desire (need + thought) or worry about (fear + thought) in life.
 We want change; change we can believe in!
-Such thinking (and thought in general) is the only major difference between animals and humans, and the main thing than disconnects us from nature.
-Therefore Taoist say, realizing I don’t know is superior, not knowing this knowing is disease (chapter 71).
+Such thinking and thought in general is the only major difference between animals and humans, and the main thing than disconnects us from nature.
+Therefore Taoist say, Realizing I don’t know is better, not knowing this knowing is disease (chapter 71).
 “Disease” is the literal translation of the Chinese — how blunt and true!

-Digging down a bit deeper, I imagine our preference for action makes us more inclined to ask how than to ask why.
+Our preference for action makes us more inclined to ask how rather than to ask why.
 That may account for some of the unintended consequences in which we find ourselves.
-Overtime, I have found that pondering the way leads to the most beneficial and effective how.
+Over time, I have found that pondering why leads to the most beneficial and effective how.
 This, more than anything else, avoids putting the cart before the horse.

 This last quote is from chapter 80, and flies in the face of what is nearly the universal human paradigm.
-Namely, humanity prefers to see itself on the path of progress, mostly.
-Naturally, we will never unwind our progress and return to the use of the knotted rope.
+Namely, humanity prefers to see itself on the path of progress.
+Naturally, we will never unwind our progress and Enable the people to again use the knotted rope #80.
 The computer, not to mention electricity, is here to stay.
-However, I find this call to simplicity helps me keep perspective.
-Every gain we take comes at a cost.
-The glitter of progress quickly blinds us to those imbedded costs… and we wake up with a hangover wondering why and then, to make matters worse, seek and find scapegoats.
+However, this call to simplicity helps keep perspective.
+Every gain we win comes at a cost, but the glitter of progress blinds us to those imbedded costs… Later we wake up with a hangover wondering why and to make matters worse seek scapegoats.
 All we need do is look in the mirror to find who is responsible!